Gartner shows a fairly even breakdown between the top 5 categories with Paid Social being the largest when Paid Search was excluded from the set.

 After selecting a campaign in Google Ads, click on the “Settings” tab in the interface and choose the “Locations” section.
 Click on the “edit” button under locations to set targeting options.

-Geo-targeting tips for smarter local PPC
+What are tips for geo-targeting for smarter local PPC?

 The right local PPC strategy can have a significant impact on the success of your business.
 Any successful advertising campaign requires knowledge, experimentation, and testing, and even small changes can make a big difference.
 To help you go local and boost your marketing results, we have collected six powerful tips for reaching your target audience.